abinit/abinit_web/docs/planning.md

 **For new developments**

 :red_circle: November 10, 2024:

-:red_circle: Merge ABINITv10.3.0 contributions, as well as merge ABINITv10.2.X bug fixes, to reach frozen v10.3.1.
+Merge ABINITv10.3.0 contributions, as well as merge ABINITv10.2.X bug fixes, to reach frozen v10.3.1.
 Start ABINITv10.3.2, for further new developments.

-[DONE] Octobre 10, 2024:
+[DONE] October 10, 2024:
 Start ABINITv10.3.0 (596cf06743), for new developments, from v10.1.7.